Jorricks/unrar-angel/README.md

 4. Create a settings function by using json.
 Done
 5. Create the Unrar function inside the file watcher.
 Done
 6. Create automatically update plex.tv library.
 Done
+7. Create a function to test the installation and the configs.
+Done
-6. Make the unrar script perfect, to support all settings.
+8. Make the unrar script perfect, to support all settings.
-7. Create the website to edit the settings.
+9. Create the website to edit the settings.
-8. Create testing framework.
+10. Create testing framework.
-9. Add logging to the website.
+11. Add logging to the website.

 ## Installation instructions
 1. Install Python 3.3-3.6
-2. Install watchdog, python-unrar and tinydb with pip
+2. Install watchdog, python-unrar, tinydb, requests with pip
 3. Download the latest RARLAB unrar tarball found [here](http://www.rarlab.com/rar_add.htm "RARLAB library") called UnRAR source.